Robotics is a fast-developing and exciting new branch of technology.

-Our Electronic and Computer Systems Engineering and Software Engineering majors in the Bachelor of Engineering with Honours are fully accredited by the Institute of Professional Engineers New Zealand (IPENZ), so you can be confident knowing your degree will be recognised internationally.
+Our Electrical and Electronic Engineering and Software Engineering majors in the Bachelor of Engineering with Honours are fully accredited by the Institute of Professional Engineers New Zealand (IPENZ), so you can be confident knowing your degree will be recognised internationally.

 Choosing your programme of study in the Bachelor of Engineering of Honours will depend on what aspect of robotics most interests you.

 Your first year covers the basics of programming, intelligence algorithms, and how robots learn about their environment.

 Your second year builds on this knowledge to investigate the tools behind artificial intelligence systems and how to build a system from scratch.

 In your third year of study, you’ll bring this knowledge together and start to develop artificial intelligence programmes and consider the ethical implications of these.
 Create state of the art algorithms and processes in your final year.

 In your first year you’ll learn about programming and the physics and maths that underpin electronic systems.